raymanchester/BATMISER/README.md

 Unlimited usage

-Donate to IOWASKA and be mentioned in the donors list on the following release

 1. Install Brave Browser and Make Default in Windows 10
 2. Enable Brave Rewards
 3. Select 5 Ads Per Hour